JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 [^9]: More precisely, the inverse [effective population size](https://en.wikipedia.org/wiki/Effective_population_size), which accounts for, e.g., the size of past populations.
 It is typically much smaller than actual population size; humans have a effective population size of only about 13,000 individuals.
 This means that genetic drift plays are relatively large role in us compared to, for example, _E. coli_, which has an effective population size of about 13 _million_ individuals.

-The expected fitness advantage can be decomposed into three terms:
+The expected fitness advantage, on the other hand, can be decomposed into three terms:
 <p align="center">
 	<span style="color:green"> Advantage = mutation rate * change in mutation rate * effect of mutation.</span>
 </p>
-Selection is therefore strong enough to tune the mutation rates of a particular gene if
+Selection is therefore strong enough to tune the mutation rate of a particular gene if
 <p align="center">
  <span style="color:green"> mutation rate * change in mutation rate * effect of mutation </span> > <span style="color:red"> 1/population size. </span>
 </p>
 As we’ve seen, mutation rates are extremely low, and the fitness effect of most mutations is small.
 The inequality is therefore not satisfied---selection on a gene-specific mutation rate is overwhelmed by genetic drift.
-But this changes when considering tuning mutation rates of many genes at once.
-Then, the the fitness advantage scales with the size *L* of the genomic segment that is affected together ([Martincorena & Luscombe](https://doi.org/10.1002/bies.201200150)):
+But this changes when considering tuning mutation rates of many genes at once ([Martincorena & Luscombe](https://doi.org/10.1002/bies.201200150)).
+The the fitness advantage scales with the size *L* of the genomic segment that is affected together:
 <p align="center">
  <span style="color:green"> mutation rate * change in mutation rate * effect of mutation * L </span> > <span style="color:red"> 1/population size. </span>
 </p>
-Monroe et al. do the maths and show that, in _arabidopsis_, the minimum length L  would have to be at least 200,000 base pairs.
-This is much smaller than the region of the genome affected by the mechanisms thought to do the tuning.
+Monroe et al. do the maths and show that, in _arabidopsis_, the minimum length L is much smaller than the 15% of the genome affected by the mechanisms thought to tune mutation rates.
+These mechanisms therefore could have been shaped by selection.

 ## Conclusion